oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 |5||1|1|
 |6||1||

-The following query is executed:
+The updated query automatically canges to the following one:
 ```
 SELECT slug.*
 FROM oro_redirect_slug slug